-Prostate cancer: What comes after diagnosis?
+Prostate Cancer: What comes after diagnosis?

-Prostate cancer is the second most frequently occurring cancer in men and predominantly affects elderly men of above 65 years of age.
+Prostate cancer is the second most frequently occurring cancer in men and predominantly affects elderly men above 65 years of age.
 On the word of statistics, the incidences of prostate cancer in India are lower than that in the Western countries.
 However, recent surveys depict an increasing rate of prostate cancer prevalence in the Urban population.

 Staging is a standard approach used to investigate the severity and duration of prostate cancer.
 Staging provides information about the extent of primary tumor, distance from lymph nodes, and presence of distant metastasis ( a spread of disease to other parts of the body).
 Staging is of two types, clinical staging, and pathological staging.
 Clinical staging is done by physical evaluation, lab tests, biopsy and imaging tests by doctors and pathologic staging is done following examination after surgery.
 There are four stages of prostate cancer, I, II, III, and IV based on increasing order of severity and location of the tumor.

 Treatment Options: A perfect treatment plan for the management of prostate cancer may involve a combination of watching closely with or without surgery.

 Watching closely with no treatment: As the disease progression is relatively very slow, some men may never require any treatment.
 Although they will be under keen observation and monitoring by their doctors, i.e., watchful waiting and active surveillance.

 Surgery: Surgery may be opted to ascertain complete removal of cancer.
 Different types of prostate surgeries are; radical retropubic prostatectomy, radical perineal prostatectomy, laparoscopic radical prostatectomy, robotic-assisted laparoscopic radical prostatectomy, transurethral resection of the prostate, and cryosurgery.